davila7/stable-diffusion-free-gpu/README.md

-# Flask GPU app
+# Free GPU App

-Run a Flask app with a free GPU using Google Colab and ngrok.
+Run a Flask app with Stable Diffusion and Google Flan T5 XL in a free GPU using Google Colab and ngrok.

 Compare Generative AI App